What is limestone?

 Limestone and marble are both often described as ‘soft’ stones, which means that they lack some of the characteristics which make stones like granite and quartz so tough.
 This means that on geological timescales, which are thousands or millions of years, marble and limestone will wear away first.

-For example, marble and limestone can both be worn away by acid, and are more susceptible to weathering by rain, freezing conditions and other natural factors, so tend to wear away leaving granite outcrops.
+For example, marble and limestone can both be worn away by acid, and are more susceptible to weathering by rain.
+Also includes freezing conditions and other natural factors, so tend to wear away leaving granite outcrops.
 In human terms, ‘soft’ stones are still as tough as rock – you wouldn’t want to hit your head on one or use one as a pillow!
-Modern marble and limestone worktops are sealed before installation which makes them stain resistant and waterproof, so they can’t be damaged by the mild acids found in foods such as vinegar.
+Modern marble and limestone worktops are sealed before installation.
+This makes them stain resistant and waterproof, so they can’t be damaged by the mild acids found in foods such as vinegar.

 What is limestone used for?